-- All of the excess food is taken to St. Herman’s Homeless Shelter.
+- All of the excess food is taken to various non-profit groups immediately after the dinner.

 The Prayer Chain consists of persons within our congregation who volunteer to add those in our church in need of prayer to their own daily prayers.
 If you or someone you know stands in the need of prayer, please contact the church office by calling (440) 885-1360.
 All prayer requests are treated as confidential and will only be shared with our prayer warriors and pastor, unless you request otherwise.